Pandora-Protocol/pandora-protocol-kad-reference/README.md

     `STORE_SORTED_LIST_VALUE` - Stores a (key, value, score) pair in one node.
     `FIND_SORTED_LIST` — Same as FIND_NODE, but if the recipient of the request has the requested key in its store, it will return the corresponding stored_list.
+    `FIND_SORTED_LIST_KEYS_MULTIPLE` — Same as FIND_NODE, but if the recipient of the request has the requested key in its store, it will return only the keys and score of the corresponding stored_list.

     Complexities: